Rudrakar/annimation/README.md

 # annimation
-I havvee used html and css only for this project
+I have used html and css only for this project.